23 Best Things To Do In Lakeland, FL 2025

 6. Lakeland City Scavenger Hunt

 Are you worried about getting stuck along the way?
-No worries, all the Scavenger hunts have a live remote host to help along the way.
+No worries—all the Scavenger hunts have a live remote host to help.

 Check out any of these companies for an exciting 2-hour adventure around town!